hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 ### RBAC in PostgreSQL

-In PostgreSQL, RBAC is implemented with database roles and privileges:
+PostgreSQL distinguishes two kinds of roles: **group roles** and **login roles**.

-- **Group roles** represent responsibilities.
-Grant privileges to these roles on schemas, tables, sequences and functions.
+- **Group roles** represent responsibilities and hold privileges on schemas, tables, sequences and functions.
-- **Login roles** are principals that connect to the database.
-Assign them to the appropriate group roles; application processes authenticate to PostgreSQL using these principals.
+- **Login roles** are the principals that connect to the database.
+Application processes authenticate to PostgreSQL using these principals.
-- **Privileges are granted to group-roles** Login roles inherit the necessary rights via group-role membership.
+- **Privileges are granted to group-roles** Login roles inherit the necessary rights via membership in the group roles.
-- **End-user authorization** remains in the application and/or via **Row-Level Security (RLS)**; database roles are not one-to-one to app users.
+- **End-user authorization** remains in the application and/or via **Row-Level Security (RLS)**; database roles are not mapped one-to-one to app users.

 ### Planning access rights